 - Information-seeking habits – What are their professional development resources?
 Where do they obtain work-related information?

 - Who influences their purchasing choices? – Who do they consult?
-Do they have to get a supervisor’s authorization for this purchase?
+Do they need a supervisor’s authorization for this purchase?

 - Common objections

-Below is an example of what a persona profile might look like:
+Below is an example of what a buyer persona might look like:

 Data Migration Manager